Tibap/get-new-domains/README.md

 ## Requirements

-* You need to create an account on whoisds.com
+* You need to create an account on: http://whois.domaintools.com/
 * Install python requirements:

 ```sh